delatbabel/nestedcategories/README.md

 Run the seed (this will create root nodes for each of your category `types`)

 ```
-    php artisan db:seed --class="CategoriesTableBaseSeeder"
+    php artisan db:seed --class="CategoriesTableBaseArraySeeder"
 ```

-You may prefer to build your own **CategoriesTableSeeder** class based on the code in **CategoriesTableBaseSeeder** to seed your own initial set of categories.
+You may prefer to build your own **CategoriesTableSeeder** class based on the code in **CategoriesTableBaseArraySeeder** to seed your own initial set of categories.

 # Usage